CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/Show-Commands.md

 - When bridge membership changes
 - When a MAC address is learned or installed by control plane on tunnel interface
 - When a MAC address is flushed or expires
-- When a MAC address moves The output provides the following information for each route:
+- When a MAC address moves

-The output provides commentary for each event sorted by most recent event.

 #### Syntax